kometenstaub/metadata-extractor/README.md

 ```

-The other one write a JSON file to disk with metadata for each file name.
+The other one writes a JSON file to disk with metadata for each file name.

 ID: `write-file-cache`